RodrigoMattosoSilveira/rms-sparklines/README.md

 * For each sparkline package
     * Installs the packages required by each sparkline package
     * Builds the sparkline package
+    * Tests the sparkline

+Note that this same script is used to tell the continuous development framwework to build and test all sparklines.

 ## Write a new [@rms/sparkline](https://github.com/RodrigoMattosoSilveira/rms-sparklines) web component
 The following steps are required: